joeloudjinz/HexInz/README.md

 To create a new infrastructure adapter:

 1. Create a new project in the solution
-2. In the `.csproj` file of the new project, set the value of the tag `CopyLocalLockFileAssemblies` to true
+2. In the `.csproj` file of the new project, set the value of the tag `IsModuleProject` to true
-3. Add package references
+3. Add package references in `Directory.Packages.props` with the right versions
+4. Reference the required packages specified in `Directory.Packages.props` in the `.csproj` file of the new project
-4. Create a module class that implements `IAmModule`
+5. Create a module class that implements `IAmModule` from `HexInz.ModuleManager`
-5. Update the `Modules` configuration in `appsettings.json` with the new project's module name
+6. Update the `Modules` configuration in `appsettings.json` with the new project's module name

-### Creating Domain Modules
-- Place domain logic in `HexInz.Domain`
-- Keep business rules independent of infrastructure concerns
-- Use interfaces in `HexInz.Ports` to define dependencies
-- Ensure domain models holds no infrastructure-specific attributes
+7. Run `dotnet clean` then `dotnet build`

 ### Creating Application Services
+- Place application contracts and ports in `HexInz.Application.Contracts`
-- Place application services in `HexInz.Application`
+- Place business logic orchestration and application services in `HexInz.Application.Logic`
-- Define use cases and orchestrate domain logic
 - Use dependency injection to get domain services and ports
 - Maintain application-specific business rules

 ## Project Status

-This solution demonstrates a modular, plugin-based architecture with runtime module loading capabilities.
+This solution demonstrates core architectural principles with a modular, plugin-based design.
 Key features include:

-- ✅ Hexagonal architecture with clear separation of concerns
+- ✅ Hexagonal architecture with Domain-Driven Design (DDD) principles
-- ✅ Runtime module loading with dependency resolution
+- ✅ Robust runtime module loading with complete isolation
-- ✅ Multiple database provider support
+- ✅ Clear separation of concerns between all architectural layers
-- ✅ Dynamic configuration of loaded modules
+- ✅ Dynamic configuration of loaded modules at runtime
-- ✅ Proper assembly isolation and loading
+- ✅ Proper module lifecycle management and dependency injection integration
-- ✅ Complete dependency injection integration
+- ✅ Complete infrastructure abstraction through ports and adapters pattern
+- ✅ Dedicated module management system for enhanced modularity

-The architecture is suitable for applications that need to load infrastructure adapters dynamically based on configuration, making the system highly flexible and maintainable.
+The architecture is suitable for applications that require maximum flexibility, maintainability, and clean separation between business logic and infrastructure concerns.

 ## Contributing